Karen J Williams

 Other areas of counselling I deal with

-- Short-term counselling for personal crisis related to stress, anxiety or trauma.
+- Short-term counselling for personal crisis related to stress, depression, anxiety or trauma.

 - Acute stress disorder and psychological trauma.

-- Complex trauma resulting from abuse in childhood or adulthood.
+- Complex trauma resulting from abuse and/or neglect in childhood or adulthood.

 - Therapy for personal growth and self-development.